 #Does the Android 14 bricking issue affect Onn Roku TVs?

-No. The 2024-2025 Android 14 bricking issue affected Onn streaming boxes and sticks running Android, not Onn Roku TVs.
+No. Android 14 bricking only affected Onn streaming boxes running Android.
 Onn Roku TVs run Roku OS and weren’t impacted.
-If your Onn TV won’t turn on, that specific issue isn’t the cause.

 #How do I know if my Onn TV’s warranty is still valid?